 Also, pay attention to prices.
 Many vendors are taking advantage of the increased demand and increasing their prices up to four times higher than usual, or more!
 If you don’t absolutely need something, hold off until prices come down a bit.

-But, through all this panic and fear, there is a little bright side to eating an AIP diet in a time like this: while everyone else is stocking up on pre-packaged nutrient-depleted foods, they’ll be saving many of the nutrient-dense foods for you! ?
+But, through all this panic and fear, there is a little bright side to eating an AIP diet in a time like this: while everyone else is stocking up on pre-packaged nutrient-depleted foods, they’ll be saving many of the anti-inflammatory, nutrient-dense foods for you!

 *Many of these links are affiliate links.
 See here for my affiliate disclosure.